 Each client faces unique sleep disruptions and particular root causes for those disruptions.
 Our insomnia counselors may find individualized, practical steps that may lead to better sleep.
 Sometimes, our professionals work with their clients on…

 - Limiting sleep.
 In order to sleep more at night, some people need to limit their daytime sleep or limit the time they spend in bed.
 Catnaps may help people get through their day after a rough night’s sleep, but they may also contribute to the insomnia.
 Similarly, some people relax in bed when they are tired but not sleeping.
 Doing this may confuse the body whereas using your bed only for sleep or sex allows the body to associate that space with rest.
-Our counselors often guide their clients toward sleeping patterns that facilitate the body’s ability to sleep.
+Thriveworks counselors often guide their clients toward sleeping patterns that facilitate the body’s ability to sleep.

 - Practicing a meditation routine.
-The thought of sleeping can cause anxiety in people who struggle with sleep disturbances, but our counselors have helped their clients learn how to channel their thoughts away from the anxiety and toward relaxing, calming, and peaceful thoughts.
+The thought of sleeping can cause anxiety in people who struggle with sleep disturbances, but our counselors in Littleton, CO have helped their clients learn how to channel their thoughts away from the anxiety and toward relaxing, calming, and peaceful thoughts.
 With time and practice, a nightly meditation routine can help the body and mind prepare for sleep.

 Insomnia can make life harder.
 Setting up an appointment for insomnia counseling should be easy.
+We look forward to helping you get started!